 If you want what I have, then I can show you how to do what I do.
 I’ve sponsored numerous men in recovery.
 My particulars are that I’m 58, a father and grandfather, and a long-time government employee.

 I came to meditation desperate to find relief from lifelong struggles with anxiety, shame, self-hatred, perfectionism and over-achieving.
-I sat my first meditation retreat with Tara in 1994.
+I sat my first retreat with Tara in 1994.
+Over time, I have fallen in love with the Dharma.
 At my first four-week retreat, in 2003, I experienced being completely at peace for the first time in my life.
-My meditation practice continues to evolve and yield fruits beyond what I ever imagined possible.
+I just completed a 5 month retreat at the Forest Refuge in Barre, MA.
+My practice continues to evolve and yield fruits beyond what I ever imagined possible.
 I resonate especially with the heart practices, am drawn to the teachings of mystics of all faith traditions, and have strong ties to Quakerism and the 12 Steps.